lennonokun/hustle/README.md

 </details>

 ## Installation
+Hustle has three feature flags:
+* `play`: makes the command `hustle play` in which you can play wordle.
+* `solve`: makes the command `hustle solve`, which solves game states.
+* `gen`: requires `solve` and makes the following commands:
+  * `hustle hgen`: generate heuristic data
+  * `hustle ggen`: generate general analysis data
+  * `hustle lgen`: generate lower bounds data

+You can specify which features you want by joining them with commas (e.g. FEATURES="play,solve").

-On Linux, you can install hustle by cloning and building it:
+On Linux, you can install hustle with specific features by cloning and building it:
 ```
 $ git clone https://github.com/lennonokun/hustle.git
 $ cd hustle
-$ make install
+$ make install FEATURES=<FEATURES>
 ```
-On Arch Linux, you can install hustle using the PKGBUILD in extra:
+On Arch Linux, you can install hustle only with all features using the PKGBUILD in extra:
 ```
 $ makepkg --clean PKGBUILD
 # tarball may be named something else
 $ sudo pacman -U hustle-1.3.0-1-x86_64.pkg.tar.zst
 ```

 ## Usage
-Refer to manpages with `man hustle`, `man hustle solve`, and `man hustle play`.
+Refer to manpages with `man hustle`, and `man hustle <SUBCOMMAND>`.

 ## Configuration
 Hustle's can be configured with a TOML file at the following locations (with decreasing priority):